DelleonMcglone/DelleonMcglone/README.md

 ## Featured Projects 💻

 ### Mantua Protocol

-**Mantua Protocol** The AI-native OS for programmable liquidity.
+The AI-native OS for programmable liquidity.
 Hooks for logic.
 Agents for action.
 AI for intelligence.

 ## Get in Touch 📬